 Jason made his professional debut with the Dallas Classic Guitar Society where he was twice selected through blind audition tape to perform for the Dallas Museum of Art Series.
 Jason has been a top finalist in the Northwest Guitar Festival and Competition and was eventually invited back to adjudicate the competition.
 Jason has performed on the Seattle Classic Guitar Society “Frye Museum Concert Series”, in ensemble for the University of Washington “Contemporary Group Music Series,” 2005 Seattle Folklife Festival’s “Secrets of the Six Strings” and the Seattle Opera’s performance of Giuseppe Verdi’s “Falstaff” among others.

 An advocate of the classical guitar, Jason served as Chair to the Advisory board of the Dallas Classic Guitar Society as well as serving on the Board of Directors for the Seattle Classic Guitar Society.
-In 2008 Jason co-directed the Northwest Guitar Festival and Competition with Michael Partington.
-Jason has released his first full length recording entitled “Homenaje” on the Rosewood Recordings label which features works by Bach, Dyens, Falla, Pujol and Turina where he was praised by Classical Guitar Magazine for giving a “bravura performance.”
+Jason’s first full length recording entitled “Homenaje” on the Rosewood Recordings label features works by Bach, Dyens, Falla, Pujol and Turina and was praised by Classical Guitar Magazine for giving a “bravura performance.”